Kyle Tucker Player Props: Astros vs. Blue Jays

-On Monday, Kyle Tucker (coming off going 0-for-2) and the Houston Astros face the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
-First pitch is at 8:10 PM ET.
+After batting .281 with two doubles, a home run, nine walks and five RBI in his past 10 games, Kyle Tucker and the Houston Astros take on the Toronto Blue Jays (who will start Chris Bassitt) at 8:10 PM ET on Tuesday.

-In his most recent game he had a hitless performance (0-for-2) against the Rangers.
+He had a one-hit showing in his most recent game (1-for-3) against the Blue Jays.

 Kyle Tucker Game Info & Props vs. the Blue Jays